 Ain Heet cave is at least 45 degrees down.
 You must be careful with the descent because there are several loose boulders along the way.
 While climbing up, however, it’s the sharp boulders that you need to watch out for.

-The path may become slippery since smaller boulders may not be fixed to the ground.
+The path may become slippery since smaller boulders are not fixed to the ground.
 However, passing the several layers of sedimentary rocks and just stopping to observe their shades of colors is a delightful experience.

-Caves and limestones are a common sight, but Ain Heet’s formations are unique in many ways.
+Caves and limestones are common, but Ain Heet’s formations are unique in many ways.
 It’s possibly because the limited sunlight that the cave gets may alter the colors in different parts of the day.

 As the light gets much less, you arrive at a spot of total darkness.
 This is where your mobile torchlight will come in handy.
 That’s also because here’s where the narrowest chamber of the cave begins, where there’s complete darkness.